21 Mar 4 Ways Technology Can Enable You To Care For Your Loved One From Afar

-Life can be hectic and taking on the responsibility of caring for a loved one can be a rewarding but sometimes overwhelming task.
-Whether you travel for work, live in another state or just have a really busy schedule, technology can be a great way to stay involved in your loved one’s care.
+Taking on the responsibility of caring for a loved one can be a rewarding but sometimes, an overwhelming task.
+Whether you travel for work, live in another state, or just have a really busy schedule, technology can be a great way to stay involved in your loved one’s care.

-- Skype or Facetime is an excellent way to check in on your loved one.
-You can see visual ques of how their care is going in addition to your conversation.
-Look in the background; Does the house look clean?
-Does your loved one look well kempt?
-Sometimes it is hard to ask for help and seniors may view having additional care as a loss of independence so it is important to be observant.
-If they are not technologically inclined, you can have a helpful caregiver assist in setting it up.
+Some seniors don’t like to ask for help and may view having additional care as a loss of independence.
+Therefore, it is important to be observant.
+If they are not technologically inclined, a helpful caregiver could assist in setting it up.

-- Online shared web portals are a great way for multiple family members to stay involved in loved one’s care.
-At A Helping Hand we recognize that family members who live out of state or travel still want to stay connected and involved in their loved one’s care.
+Online shared web portals are a great way for multiple family members to stay involved in a loved one’s care.
+At A Helping Hand, we recognize that family members who live out of state or travel still want to stay connected and involved in their loved one’s care.
 “The family room provides complete visibility to all family members and allows for full disclosure.
-It is a true differentiator that keeps families connected and allows for greater peace of mind in a very intimate setting” states Rob Krause Vice President of Sales at A Helping Hand Homecare.
-By using the online family room portal multiple family members can view the caregiver profiles, the caregiver schedule, invoicing, and care notes to keep their mind at ease.
+It is a true differentiator that keeps families connected and allows for greater peace of mind in a very intimate setting,” states Rob Krause, Vice President of Sales, at A Helping Hand Homecare.
+By using the online family room portal, multiple family members can view the caregiver profiles, the caregiver schedule, invoicing, and care notes to keep their mind at ease.